-- After selecting an exam you will be taken to "live view" and are able to see who has started and handed in the exam.
-You can also change a students status and mark them as absent, offline, or traditional (taking the exam with pen and paper).
+- After selecting an exam you will be taken to "live view" where you are able to see who has started and handed in.
+You can also change a student's status and mark them as absent, offline, or traditional (for those taking the exam using pen and paper).
 You can print out this screen for your records by selecting the "print" button.

 - Upload any offline answer files at this time.

 4. Invitations to co-grade or share grading work